shuvangkardas/obsidian-starter-kit/Free Obsidian Starter Kit/00 Home/Readme Home.md

 ## 📁 Folder Overview

 ### `01 About Me`
-- Quick-access info like your name, address, and frequently used personal details.
+- Quick-access info like your name, address, and frequently used personal details, useful for forms, applications, or online profiles.
-- Centralize your public bios in the `[[Bio]]` note — useful for forms, applications, or online profiles, introduce yourself, job application, Linkedin, website etc.
+- Centralize your public bios in the `[[Bio]]` note — useful introduce yourself, job application, Linkedin, website etc.
 - Bio note helps you maintain consistency across platforms.